From the “big bang” to the “e-commerce boom”, we have surely come a long way.

 For eCommerce start-ups, they need to understand that overnight success is a myth, and what worked for a similar online company in the past might not work for you.
 Embracing digital transformation and technology would be the best thing to do for any business looking to make a name in this vast industry.

 Jared Cornell is a customer support head, a marketing evangelist and a book lover, associated with ProProfs Help Desk.
 Jared is passionate about customer support and loves to solve customers’ queries.
-He is always keen to develop new strategies to help customers seeking Help Desk assistance for a delightful experience.
+He is always paper writing keen to develop new strategies to help customers seeking Help Desk assistance for a delightful experience.